OssiPesonen/EiliumWeb/README.md

 ## To-Do

+- Create a configuration variable to disable need to log in
 - Configuration for CasparCG template directory path and hotkeys
-- Storing all inputs in database
 - Example entities (Players, Teams)
 - Creating more templates
   - Countdown
   - Twitter
-  - Casters
-  - Schedule
-  - Groups
-  - Playoffs
+  - Integrate groups and playoffs to local tournaments system
   - Player presentation
   - Team presentation
   - End credits
   - Scoreboard
-  - Advertisements
-- Image handling for templates
+- Possible image upload and presentation in templates
-- Beta test at Lantrek '16
+- Reading media folder and playing videos

 ## Future updates